juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 type: Opaque
 stringData:
   ...
-  # Set Secret name and mount directory in configs, this mounts the whole Secret into specified directory
+  # Set Secret name and mount directory in configs.
+This mounts the whole Secret into the specified directory
   configs: "{gc-secret: /root/.config/gcloud}"
 ```

 ### Other features

-Many features is closely relevant to other topics, read more in their respective chapter:
+Many features are closely relevant to other topics.
+For more information:

-* Configure delayed deletion for mount pods, to save startup overhead when application pod lifecycles are short. read [delayed deletion](./resource-optimization.md#delayed-mount-pod-deletion);
+* Configure delayed deletion for Mount Pods to reduce startup overhead in short application pod lifecycles. read [delayed deletion](./resource-optimization.md#delayed-mount-pod-deletion).
-* Clean cache upon mount pod exit, refer to [cache cleanup](./resource-optimization.md#clean-cache-when-mount-pod-exits).
+* Clean cache upon mount pod exit.
+See [cache cleanup](./resource-optimization.md#clean-cache-when-mount-pod-exits).

 ## Format options / auth options {#format-options}